Best Down Jackets for Outdoor Adventures

 Weight: 8.7 oz. ⸱ Fill: 2.5 oz./800-fill

-This reasonably priced jacket is stuffed with 2.5 oz. of high-quality 800-fill down.
-While this makes it a little less warm than other ultralight down jackets on our list, it also means it’s highly compressible and a great option for users keen to save on pack space.
+This jacket is stuffed with 2.5 oz. of high-quality 800-fill down.
+While a little less warm than other ultralight down jackets on our list, it’s highly compressible and a great option for users keen to save on pack space.

 The Superior is made from 10-denier Ballistic Airlight nylon with a water-repellent finish.
 This fabric is a little on the thin side, so isn’t the most rugged, but it’s a reliable wind blocker and sheds light rainfall fast.

-The features in the Superior are dialed in and on the nail.
+Our testers found all the features in the Superior dialed in and on the nail.
 There’s a two-way adjustable hood, a built-in visor, Velcro tabs to keep the hood out of your eyes, elastic cuffs, two internal pockets, pocket hem adjusters, two zippered hand pockets, and a stuff sack for safe storage.

-The fact that you get all this for less than half the price of jackets with nearly identical specs makes the Superior a great option for anyone seeking to maximize the amount of bang they get for their buck.
+Getting all this for less than half the price of jackets with nearly identical specs makes the Superior a great option for anyone looking for max value.

 • PROs